jonakieling/space/README.md

 * clone this
 * run `cargo run` to compile
 * levels are loaded statically from save.rs functions
-* and stored in dev-level.tar
+* and stored in saves/auto-save.tar
 * most objects and states are stored on exit

 and here is what you can do